hhariri/hhariri.github.io/_posts/2020-04-05-our-reliance-on-a-few-big-players.md

 <br/>
 But Globalization is also present online.
 Except in this case we don't call it Globalization, we call it Big Tech.
-Our reliance on a few large companies has become so critical that not only has it hindered competition, but it can also stop the livelihood of many businesses at a time when they've had to close their d doors and their own potential source of income is online activity.
+Our reliance on a few large companies has become so critical that not only has it hindered competition, but it can also stop the livelihood of many businesses at a time when they've had to close their doors and their own potential source of income is online activity.

 ## Don't compete with Big Tech